 In her most recent work, Avigail examines the tension between places of grief and joy in a series of paintings using performance.
 Avigail’s previous work responds to the chaos experienced by those fleeing violent conflict.
 She says: “At a time of continual flux, my art grapples with national and cultural identity through the case study of my own history in relation to my home country of Israel.”

-Avigail received her Bachelor in Design from the Bezalel Academy of Art and Design in Jerusalem in 2006 and her MFA from the University of Minnesota in 2012.
-Since then she has been teaching studio arts at the University of Minnesota and at the Minneapolis College of Art and Design.
-She lived in Berlin in 2009, 2015 and 2017 supported by DAAD, (German Academic Exchange Service) fellowships, where she studied at the University of the Arts (UdK).
+Avigail earned a Bachelor in Design from the Bezalel Academy of Art and Design in Jerusalem, and an MFA from the University of Minnesota.
+She teaches studio arts at the University of Minnesota, Carleton College, and the Minneapolis College of Art and Design.

-Avigail is a member of the Rosalux Art Gallery Collective and has exhibited her work at galleries, universities and museums in the USA and internationally, including in Finland, Berlin, Cyprus, Beijing and Israel.
-Avigail is the recipient of 2018 Minnesota State Arts Board Artist Initiative Visual Arts grant the University of Minnesota's 2018 Human Rights Initiative Grant for the project, A Contested Home: Memory, Commemoration and Rights around Forced Migration of Palestinians in the Galilee.
+Avigail exhibits her work at galleries, universities, and museums in the US and internationally, including in Finland, Berlin, Cyprus, Beijing, and Israel.
+Avigail has received multiple Minnesota State Arts Board grants and a University of Minnesota Human Rights Initiative Grant for her project, A Contested Home: Memory, Commemoration, and Rights around Forced Migration of Palestinians in the Galilee.